miguelgimenezgimenez/MovieCodingTask/README.md

 # IMG CODE TEST
 Simple Movie Search App using the Movie Database API.
+The state Management of the App is done using *redux*, asynchronous actions are handled by middleware *redux-thunk*.
+The UI theme is based on Atom's hipster theme.Liked those colors but results aren't that stylish.
+Auto complete Search Bar is done using react toolbox.
+I have tried to optimize performance trying to avoid useless re-rendering (

 #### Note to the reviewer
-_sorry for the overkill, I know this isnt exactly what was being asked for, but I thought I might add some features._
+_sorry for the overkill, I know this isnt exactly what was being asked for, but I thought I might add some features.
+Have worked on it really fast , sorry if its a bit messy. _